denali-js/core/guides/data/models.md

 1. The underlying databases are identical in their querying and storage semantics (rarely the case), or
-2. You were using some lowest common denominator of querying and storage semantics for tthe two databases that is equivalent across both (which means you weren't using the strengths of your original database)
+2. You were using some lowest common denominator of querying and storage semantics for the two databases that is equivalent across both (which means you weren't using the strengths of your original database)